ScatterPrism: convergence for generative simulation and inverse problems in particle and nuclear physics: Results

 Table~\ref{tab:mcpom_results} summarizes quantitative performance on the MC-POM dataset for generation and unfolding tasks.
 All evaluations report metrics from the best-performing checkpoint.
-Distributional metrics ($\chi^2$, $W_1$, $\chi^2_{\mathrm{2D}}$, $D_{\mathrm{corr}}$) are computed over 1,000,000 generated events, whereas $R_{\mathrm{NN}}$ is evaluated by comparing 80,000 events against the full 8M-event training set.
+Distributional metrics (including the unnormalized 50-bin $\chi^2$, $W_1$, $\chi^2_{\mathrm{2D}}$, $D_{\mathrm{corr}}$) are computed on the held-out test split using 0.8M generated events (matched 1:1 to the test split size), whereas $R_{\mathrm{NN}}$ compares 80K generated events against the 6.4M-event training split to diagnose memorization.

-For unconditional generation, the model achieves high-fidelity sampling over the entire phase space, with $R_{\mathrm{NN}} \approx 1.00$ confirming excellent generalization.
-Figure~\ref{fig:mcpom_results} shows strong visual agreement between generated and ground-truth distributions (a supplemental correlation matrix is in Appendix~\ref{app:extended_generation}, Figure~\ref{fig:correlation_matrix}).
-Exact-zero constraint channels and axis units (GeV, GeV$^2$, radians) are omitted for clarity.
-A close-up of the $t$-channel distribution (Figure~\ref{fig:mcpom_closeup}), where $t$ is computed from the generated 10D momenta, reveals minor deviations only near hard kinematic cutoffs---a known limitation of continuous flow-based models.
+For unconditional generation, the model achieves high-fidelity sampling over the entire phase space, with $R_{\mathrm{NN}} \approx 1.00$ confirming generalization.
+Figure~\ref{fig:mcpom_results} shows strong agreement between generated and ground-truth distributions (correlation matrix in Appendix~\ref{app:extended_generation}, Figure~\ref{fig:correlation_matrix}).
+Exact-zero channels and axis units (GeV, GeV$^2$, radians) are omitted for clarity.
+A close-up of the $t$-channel (Figure~\ref{fig:mcpom_closeup}), computed from the generated 10D momenta, reveals minor deviations only near hard kinematic cutoffs---a known limitation of continuous flows.

-For detector unfolding---the physics term for recovering particle-level truth from smeared detector-level measurements---the model deterministically maps smeared observations back to particle-level truth.
-Table~\ref{tab:mcpom_results} shows unfolding metrics remain comparable across smearing scales; small metric variations across smearing scales are marginal and likely attributable to training stochasticity rather than a definitive physical trend.
-Figure~\ref{fig:denoising_results} confirms degraded variables at $\sigma_{\mathrm{smear}}=1.0$ are successfully restored to high-fidelity distributions (with extended visual validations for alternative smearing intensities provided in Appendix~\ref{app:additional_unfolding}).
-The $R_{\mathrm{NN}}$ metric is omitted for unfolding tasks because this metric diagnoses memorization of the unconditional data distribution; in conditional unfolding, proximity to the training manifold is the desired recovery objective rather than a memorization failure mode.
+For detector unfolding, the model deterministically maps smeared observations back to particle-level truth.
+Table~\ref{tab:mcpom_results} shows unfolding metrics remain comparable across smearing scales; small variations are likely attributable to training stochasticity.
+Figure~\ref{fig:denoising_results} confirms degraded variables at $\sigma_{\mathrm{smear}}=1.0$ are restored to high-fidelity distributions (extended validations in Appendix~\ref{app:additional_unfolding}). $R_{\mathrm{NN}}$ is omitted for unfolding because proximity to the training manifold is the desired objective there, not a memorization failure mode.